-Aaron is a Member in the firm's personal and succession planning practice group.
+Aaron is a Member and the Team Leader for the firm's Estates, Trusts, and Wills service team.
 He concentrates his practice in estate planning, probate estate and trust administration, business succession planning, asset protection planning, wealth transfer planning, and charitable giving.
 He also advises clients on estate, gift, and generation-skipping transfer taxation issues.
 Aaron is licensed to practice law in Ohio and Kentucky.

 Prior to joining Frost Brown Todd, Aaron served as a Field Artillery officer in the U.S. Army during both peacetime and war.
 Aaron deployed overseas to Iraq, Kuwait, and Kosovo as well as serving in New York, Georgia, Oklahoma, California, and Louisiana.
 For Aaron’s combat service in Iraq, he was awarded the Bronze Star Medal.

 - AV® Rated, Martindale-Hubbell®

 - Selected as Member of Ohio State Bar Association Leadership Academy, Class of 2014